BigDataWUR/AgML-CY-Bench/README.md

 ```
 mv <target_dir>/* cybench/data
 ```
-or create a symbolic link to the same effect:
+or create a symbolic link from `cybench/data` to the target directory:
 ```
 ln -sf <target_dir> cybench/data
 ```